deenadeeya/deenadeeya/README.md

 This semester, I'm working on:
 - **DormBuddy** – A mobile app for UTMKL students to find rental properties near campus.
 - **SRIAAWP ActivHub** – A website to manage co-curricular records at a local school.

 ---

+- I'm also interested in **team collaboration and group management**, and thrive working in structured, organized development teams.

+---